 How to Improve Largest Contentful Paint?

-The goal of every SEO expert is to maintain an LCP of fewer than 2.5 seconds on mobile and desktop.
-Here are proven steps to improve every web page’s largest contentful paint score.
+The goal of every SEO expert is to maintain an LCP less than 2.5 seconds on mobile and desktop.
+Here are proven steps to improve every web page’s LCP score.

 Use Hosting with Good Server Response Time